Schenectady's Community Foundation

 ABOUT THE GRANTS PROCESS

 The Foundation has a two-step online grant process.
-The first required submission is a brief Letter of Inquiry (LOI) which provides a general overview of the proposed project and its associated outcomes.
+The first required submission is a brief Letter of Inquiry (LOI) form which provides a general overview of the proposed project and its associated outcomes.
 Upon review and approval of an LOI, applicants will be given access to the full grant application.

 The Foundation offers a “Micro Grant” program to address requests of $10,000 or less.
 The Micro Grant program offers an abbreviated application process for smaller grants.
 Organizations might consider applying for a Micro Grant for planning, research, and development of future projects; or to get pilot projects off the ground in anticipation of being able to bring the program to scale in the future.
 While the maximum Micro Grant award is $10,000, the majority of them fall into the $3,000 - $6,000 range.